-You won't hear the sound waves produced by the probe, but you may hear a swishing noise during the scan.
-This is normal and is just the sound of the bloodflow through your heart being picked up by the probe.
+You will not hear the sound waves produced by the probe, but you may hear a swishing noise during the scan.
+This is normal and is just the sound of the blood flow through your heart being picked up by the probe.

 The whole procedure will usually take between 15 and 60 minutes, and you'll normally be able to go home shortly afterwards.

 There are also several other types of echocardiogram that can be carried out:

 - a transoesophageal echocardiogram (TOE) – where a small probe is passed down the throat into your gullet and stomach (your throat will be numbed with local anaesthetic spray and you'll be given a sedative to help you relax); you may need to avoid eating for several hours before this test

 - a stress echocardiogram – an echocardiogram carried out during or just after a period of exercise on a treadmill or exercise bike, or after being given an injection of a medication that makes your heart work harder